 Are you working with personal data?
 How are you keeping it safe and private?

-It is likely the alliance will work with both personal data and non-personal data.
+The alliance worked with both personal data and non-personal data.

-Where personal data is involved, alliance members will have access to products which will enable the data holder to quantitatively assess the privacy risks that their datasets contain.
-Data holders will then be able to take appropriate actions to mitigate those risks by de-identifying the data before it is used or released.
+Where personal data was involved, alliance members had access to products which would enable the data holder to quantitatively assess the privacy risks that their datasets contain.
+Data holders would then be able to take appropriate actions to mitigate those risks by de-identifying the data before it was used or released.

-To ensure that privacy isn’t eroded at the expense of research into COVID-19 and to ensure data protection laws are complied with, our partners will act as a trusted 3rd party to apply anonymisation techniques to alliance members’ data and produce anonymized aggregated data assets that can be used by the broader alliance.
+To ensure that privacy isn’t eroded at the expense of research into COVID-19 and to ensure data protection laws are complied with, our partners acted as a trusted 3rd party to apply anonymisation techniques to alliance members’ data and produce anonymized aggregated data assets that could be used by the broader alliance.

-The alliance will ensure that the data is used for the agreed central purpose and protect against the data later being misused, by ensuring that sensitive data is securely deleted once it is no longer needed for the alliance’s use.
+The alliance ensured the data was used for the agreed central purpose and protected against the data later being misused, by ensuring that sensitive data was securely deleted once it was no longer needed for the alliance’s use.